Ivo-Evans/sequential-migrate/README.md

 yarn add --save-dev sequential-migrate
 ```

-Add this to your `package.json`'s `scripts` section:

 Run the [scaffold](https://ivo-evans.github.io/sequential-migrate/enums/COMMAND.html#SCAFFOLD) command with

 ```
 npx sequential-migrate scaffold
 ```

-From here you have two options, either use the package from the command line, or import functions into your Node scripts:
+From here you have two options, either use the package from the command line, or import functions into your Node scripts.
+Most use-cases are covered with the command-line API.

 ### Command line API